CAM-Research - Information, Publications

 As a complement to classical questionnaire-based survey methods, we develop and use Cognitive-Affective Mapping (CAM), a new data acquisition method combining both qualitative and quantititative approaches.

-This merely illustrative example map was created using the software Valence (Rhea et al., 2020, see below) and depicts beliefs and attitudes towards the topic of hydrogen use in urban heating supply.
+This illustrative example map was created using the software Valence (Rhea et al., 2020, see below) and depicts beliefs and attitudes towards the motivation of individuals to use cars or public transport (see Sendtner, 2021).
 The rectangles, ovals and hexagons are called nodes.
 Each node represents a concept.
 A concept is ‘a representation of an important cognitive element, such as a goal, action, event, person, organization, or general idea’ (Thagard, 2010: 79).
 Each concept is depicted with its associated affective valence, i.e., whether the person drawing the map associates positive, negative, neutral or ambivalent valences with the concept.
 Positive concepts are represented by green ovals, negative concepts by red hexagons.
 Yellow rectangles represent neutral concepts.
 If both positive and negative feelings are associated with a concept, they are represented as a purple superimposed hexagon and oval.
 For positive and negative concepts, there are three different intensity levels of the resp. affective valence (transformed on a three-level scale from +1 to +3; or -1 to -3, resp.).
 The intensity of the valence is represented by the thickness of the outline of the node.

 Implementations